jfrNebus/Android_Conversor_Galaxy/readme_english.md

 Each expansion board allows to adding up to 8 sensors to the system.
 Therefore, in order to have 26 sensors added to the system 2 expansion boards are needed.
 The main system hosts 16 sensors, the first expansion board hosts the next 8 devices, and the second expansion board hosts the last 2 sensors.
 Each bus can host a maximum of 16 groups of 8 sensors, totaling 128 sensors.
 Finally, a system can have up to 4 buses depending to the model of the system.
 A system with 4 buses can host a total of 512 sensors.

-Continua por aquí

-It is really important to know how the architecture of the system works in order to locate breakdowns, test system etc. If the system reports a fault in the expansion board 4 in the first bus, and you know that the first bus is located all over the west side of the area to protect, it is easier to identify and fix the problem, especially if it is your first time in the area.
+It is really important to know how the architecture of the system works in order to locate breakdowns, test the system etc. If the system reports a fault in the expansion board 4 on the first bus, and you know that the first bus is located throughout the west side of the protected area, it is easier to identify and fix the problem, especially if it is your first time in the area.

-The system numbers the sensor in a way that it is really helpful for the operator to know all the information related to a sensor.
-Below there are some examples:
+The system numbers the sensors in a way that it is really helpful for the operator to know all the information related to a sensor.
+Below are some examples:

 Sensor 2036:
 * Bus: 2
 * Expansion board: 03 -> The count starts at 0.
-The first expansion board is the numer 00, the second expansion board is the number 01, the third one is the numer 02, the forth one is the numer 03.
+The first expansion board is the number 00, the second expansion board is the number 01, the third one is the number 02, the forth one is the number 03.
 * Number of sensor: 6 -> The sixth sensor of the expansion board.

-Summary: Sixth sensor in the forth expansor board, in the second bus.
+Summary: Sixth sensor in the fourth expansor board, in the second bus.

 Sensor 1014:
 * Bus: 1
-* Expansion board: 01 -> As it's been explained, the system board has screwed connectors for the first 16 sensors hosted by the bus number 1.
-Therefore the first 8 sensors belong to the first built-in "expansor board" in the system, the expansion board number 00.
-The next 8 sensors, sensor 9 to sensor 16, belong to the second built-in "expansor board" in the system, the number 01.
+* Expansion board: 01 -> As has been explained, the system board has screw connectors for the first 16 sensors hosted by bus number 1.
+Therefore the first 8 sensors belong to the first built-in "expansion board" in the system, the expansion board number 00.
+The next 8 sensors, sensors 9 to 16, belong to the second built-in "expansion board" in the system, the number 01.
-* Number of sensor: 4 -> The forth sensor of the expansion board.
+* Number of sensor: 4 -> The fourth sensor of the expansion board.

-Summary: Forth sensor in the second expansor, in the first bus.
+Summary: Fourth sensor in the second expansion board, in the first bus.

 Sensor 3138:
 * Bus: 3
-* Expansion board: 13 -> Physical expansor board number 14, logical expansor number 13.
+* Expansion board: 13 -> Physical expansion board number 14, logical expansion number 13.
 * Number of sensor 8: -> The eighth sensor of the expansion board.

-Summary: Eighth sensor in the expansion board number 14, (physical count), in the third bus.
+Summary: Eighth sensor in the expansion board number 14 (physical count), in the third bus.

 View: